-According to Colombia’s Defense Ministry, it destroyed more than 65,000 hectares of coca in 2014.
-This it likely inaccurate as it would be almost the entire area used for coca cultivation.
+According to Colombia’s Defense Ministry, it destroyed more than 52,000 hectares of coca in 2016.

-Colombia does not have an extensive crop substitution program like Peru, meaning some farmers continue cultivating coca after their current harvest has been destroyed.
+Colombia does not have an extensive crop substitution program like Peru, meaning that many farmers continue cultivating coca after their current harvest has been destroyed.